apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana.md

 ### Explore in Grafana

+Grafana displays data for you in the form of a web dashboard.
+When using it, please open your browser and visit http://<ip>:<port>.

 The default port of Grafana is 3000, see http://localhost:3000/

-Username and password are both "admin" by default.
+Note: IP is the IP of the server where your Grafana is located, and Port is the running port of Grafana (3000 by default).
+The default login user name and password are both "admin".

-#### Add data source
+#### Add IoTDB data source

+Click on the "Grafana" icon in the top left corner, select `Data Sources` and  then `Add data source`.

+<img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51664777-2766ae00-1ff5-11e9-9d2f-7489f8ccbfc2.png">

-Select `Data Sources` and  then `Add data source`, select `SimpleJson` in `Type` and `URL` is http://localhost:8888.
+While editing the data source, select `SimpleJson` in `Type` and `URL` is http://localhost:8888.
 After that, make sure IoTDB has been started, click "Save & Test", and "Data Source is working" will be shown to indicate successful configuration.
-<img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51664777-2766ae00-1ff5-11e9-9d2f-7489f8ccbfc2.png">

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51664842-554bf280-1ff5-11e9-97d2-54eebe0b2ca1.png">

 #### Design in dashboard

-Add diagrams in dashboard and customize your query.
-See http://docs.grafana.org/guides/getting_started/
+When entering the Grafana visualization page, you can choose to add a time series, as following figure shows.
+You can also follow the Grafana offical documentation.
+For details, please refer to the Grafana official documentation.
+See [https://grafana.com/docs/grafana/v7.5/getting-started/](https://grafana.com/docs/grafana/v7.5/getting-started/getting-started/).

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51664878-6e54a380-1ff5-11e9-9718-4d0e24627fa8.png">